System Observability

 The primary issue I have seen with my clients is that application failures are no longer predictable, and dynamic systems can fail creatively, challenging existing monitoring solutions.
 But, more importantly, the practices that support them.
 We have a lot of partial failures that are not just unexpected but not known or have never been seen before.
 For example, if you recall, we have the network hero.

 It is someone who knows every part of the network and has seen every failure at least once.
-They are no longer helpful in today’s world and need proper Observability.
+These people are no longer helpful in today’s world and need proper Observation.
 When I was working as an Engineer, we would have plenty of failures, but more than likely, we would have seen them before.
 And there was a system in place to fix the error.
 Today’s environment is much different.

 When monitoring, you should look from your customer’s perspectives and what matters to them.
 Content Delivery Network (CDN) was one of the first to realize this game and measure what matters most to the customer.